 ARTIST STATEMENT

-At the heart of Symmagery is the camera as a metaphor.
-The lens is an aperture of attention to focus, capture and expose ways for us to nourish our true nature.
+At the heart of Symmagery is the camera as metaphor.
+The lens becomes an aperture of attention, a way of focusing, capturing, and revealing pathways that nourish our remembrance of true nature.

-Bringing the imagery into mirrored layers, the abstract patterns centered in balance and harmony, contours and textures echoing one another like an infinity mirror.
-Patterns become pathways.
-Shapes become portals.
-In these reflections we encounter both the personal self and the universal Self.
-Like ripples across water or echoes through air, the same pulse reverberates through microcosm and macrocosm.
+Through mirrored layers of imagery, abstract patterns emerge with a sense of balance and harmony.
+Contours and textures echo one another like an infinity mirror, where patterns become pathways and shapes become portals.
+Within these reflections, we encounter both the personal self and the universal Self.
+Like ripples across water or echoes moving through air, the same pulse reverberates through the microcosm and the macrocosm.

-Through magnification and abstraction, I explore the undulating interplay between inner and outer worlds—between intricate details and expansive mystery.
+Through magnification and abstraction, I explore the undulating interplay between inner and outer worlds, between intricate details and expansive mystery.
 Seeing becomes a sacred act.
-We are not only observers of life; we are seers into the nature of our being here, alive.
+We are not only observers of life, but seers into the nature of our own being here, alive.

 I AM ALIVE